Magnesium stearate safety, side

 cells can die.
 This does not mean that fish oils are harmful when ingested in

 reasonable amounts.
-What happens in an isolated cell in a Petri dish has practically no relevance to the actual ingestion of that substance since the
+What happens in an isolated cell in a Petri dish has little relevance to the actual ingestion of that substance since the

 dilution of the substance that ends up in trillions of cells in the body makes